DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claims 14-18, the instrument of Lee as modified discloses all the features further including a single pitch wire (130P, [0113]) around the pitch pulley, and the various insulations (which is being interpreted as extremely broad rather than indefinite, as discussed above).
-The pitch pulley, since it does not fall off the instrument relative to the end tool hub, can be considered to have a “coupling part” (however, note figure 4 is, again, almost identical with Applicant’s figure 4 which is disclosed as having two coupling parts as part of 180, not numbered but 181 and 182 in fig. 6).
+Regarding claims 14-18, the instrument of Lee as modified discloses all the features further including a single pitch wire (130P, [0113]) around the pitch pulley, and the various insulations (interpreted broadly).
+The pitch pulley, since it does not fall off the instrument relative to the end tool hub (which is axially coupled to the end jaw pully which is coupled to the one or more jaws, fig. 4), can be considered to have a “coupling part” (however, note figure 4 is, again, almost identical with Applicant’s figure 4 which is disclosed as having two coupling parts as part of 180, not numbered but 181 and 182 in fig. 6).
 Lee does not disclose a fastening member on the wire.
 However, use of fastening members is very common in the art to prevent undesired movement of a wire relative to a pulley.
 Williams discloses this feature as well, showing a single wire with a fastened fastening element (502, fig. 6) for connection to a pulley, where the fastening member is not in direct contact with anything other than the wire and the pulley.
 Therefore, before the application was filed, it would have been obvious to one of ordinary skill in the art to further modify the instrument of Lee to include a fastening member coupled to the wire for connecting the wire to the pitch pulley, and nothing else, such as taught by Williams, that would produce the predictable result of ensuring the pitch pulley is actuated by the wire in a desired manner.
 Because the fastening member only contacts the pitch pulley, the pitch pulley is understood to separate the fastening member from the rest of the instrument.

 Conclusion